-Given these results, we offer a final contribution to the literature-initial insights on the question of why some firms do not succumb to the going-public effect and continue to introduce risky innovations.
-Specifically, we offer preliminary ideas about a set of industry factors which offer product-market incentives that dominate stock market incentives.
+Given these results, we offer a final contribution to the literature: initial insights on the question of why some firms do not succumb to the going-public effect and continue to introduce risky innovations.
+Specifically, we offer preliminary ideas about a set of industry factors that offer productmarket incentives that dominate stock market incentives.

-The remainder of our paper is organized as follows.
+The remainder of our article is organized as follows.
 We begin by surveying prior literature that provides the theory underlining our predictions.
 This is followed by a set of predictions about the effect of going public on firm innovation.
-We then describe our empirical strategy and results, followed by a set of exploratory analyses that seek to enlarge our contribution and a set of robustness tests to resolve questions about endogeneity.
-We finish with a discussion of our results with an emphasis on implications for theory and practice.
+We then describe our empirical strategy and results, followed by a set of exploratory analyses to enlarge our contribution and a set of robustness tests to resolve questions about endogeneity.
+We conclude with a discussion of our results with an emphasis on implications for theory and practice.